-- 1. The Requesting State shall not use any information or evidence obtained under this Treaty for any purposes other than for the investigation, prosecution or suppression in the territory of the Requesting State of those criminal offenses stated in the request without the prior consent of the Requested State. - 2.
-The Central Authority of the Requested State may request that information or evidence furnished under this Treaty be kept confidential or be used only subject to terms and conditions it may specify.
-If the Requesting State accepts the information or evidence subject to such conditions, the
+1. The Requesting State shall not use any information or evidence obtained under this Treaty for any purposes other than for the investigation, prosecution or suppression in the territory of the Requesting State of the criminal offences stated in the request without the prior consent of the Requested State.

-Requesting State shall use its best efforts to comply with the conditions.

-- 3. Nothing in this Article shall preclude the use or disclosure of information to the extent that there is an obligation to do so under the Constitution of the Requesting State in a criminal prosecution.
-The Requesting State shall notify the Requested State in advance of any such proposed disclosure and the provision of the Constitution under which such disclosure is required. - 4.
+- 2. The Central Authority of the Requested State may request that information or evidence furnished under this Treaty be kept confidential or be used only subject to terms and conditions it may specify.
+If the Requesting State accepts the information or evidence subject to such conditions, the Requesting State shall use its best efforts to comply with the conditions. - 3.
+Nothing in this Article shall preclude the use or disclosure of information to the extent that there is an obligation to do so under the Constitution of the Requesting State in a criminal prosecution.
+The Requesting State shall notify the Requested State in advance of any disclosure made pursuant to this paragraph. - 4.
 Information or evidence which has been made public in the Requesting State in accordance with paragraphs 1 or 2 may thereafter be used for any purpose.